2. EXAMINATION REGULATIONS AND CONDITIONS OF APPLICATION

 2.2.9 The assessments are conducted in English.
 If requested in writing, three months prior to the assessment date, we will endeavour to obtain the services of a translator at modules one, two and three only.

-2.2.10 Please note that candidates taking the module five (Level One) Instructor’s/Coach qualification must be in possession of a grade 12; or equivalent, school leavers certificate.
+2.2.10 Please note that candidates taking the module five (International Level One) Instructor’s/Coach qualification must be in possession of a grade 12; or equivalent, school leavers certificate.

 2.2.11 Please make use of the document upload facility on your profile page.